Emotional Trading – A Guide to Mastering Emotion-Based Trading

 We become anxious when our subconscious perceives an element of danger.
 When it comes to trading, anxiety can manifest itself in the form of indecisiveness or at the other end of the spectrum: excessive impulsiveness.

 How can you counteract these instincts?
 Keeping a detailed log of your trades will help you to dissect and analyze where you might have made a snap decision that was not based on quantifiable data.
 Analysing your actions will help you become more disciplined in the future.

 An academic study conducted among day traders shows that an emotive response is a common human response and even factors like the environment, the weather or the amount of sunshine can affect our decisions.
 In short, we are not bots that live in a vacuum but unique individuals that bring their own personal take on trading.
 Your uniqueness is an important element that can bring that something extra to your trading story, so do not shy away from being you as the complete one of a kind person that you are.

 Mistakes Help You Learn

 Making mistakes is a key component of any learning process.
 It is from these mistakes that we learn more about ourselves and the area in which we are operating.
 We cannot stress enough how important it is to not beat yourself up.
-On the contrary, being your biggest supporter when things don’t go according to the plan will give you the confidence to look at things objectively. and realize that your losses and your gains are all part of your story as a trader.
-Being judicious and looking at your missteps objectively will help you to actually reduce the number of errors in the long-term.
+On the contrary, being your biggest supporter when things don’t go according to plan will give you the confidence to look at things objectively. and realize that your losses and your gains are all part of your story as a trader.
+Being judicious and looking at your missteps objectively will help you to actually reduce the number of errors in the long term.

 Do not get discouraged when a mistake happens.
 Most importantly, don’t let it deter you from making the rational decisions that will help you to get on the right path again.